How Exchange and Microsoft Teams interact

 |User's mailbox is hosted in:||eDiscovery||Legal Hold||Retention||Team and Channel mgmt||Create and view meetings in Teams||Modify user profile picture||Call History||Manage Contacts||Access Outlook contacts||Voicemail||Add and configure connectors||Add and configure tabs||Add and configure bots|

-4 Retention will use a shadow mailbox for the online user to store messages.
-Microsoft Teams Supports eDiscovery for Teams user in an Exchange Hybrid environment.
+3 Retention will use a shadow mailbox for the online user to store messages.

-8 Teams honors the Outlook on the web mailbox policy setting that's configured by tenant admins to control whether users can change their profile picture.
-If the -SetPhotoEnabled setting is turned off in the policy, users can't add, change, or remove their profile picture.
-For example, if a user uploads a profile picture that's approved by your organization's IT or HR department, no action is needed.
-However, if a user uploads a picture that's inappropriate, change the picture according to your organization's internal policies.
+7 Teams honors the Outlook on the web mailbox policy setting that's configured by tenant admins to control whether users can change their profile picture.
+If the -SetPhotoEnabled setting is turned off in the policy, users cannot add, change, or remove their profile picture, so the profile picture won't be synced to teams if the admin changes the photo.

 Requirements to get the most out of Microsoft Teams